marcpre/learning_coursera_nlp/README.md

 * Sometimes an encoder is also called thought/context vector
 * Attentino mechanisn, 3 ways to calculate the weights (dot-product, weigths or via a neural network)
 * Attention saves time
+* How to implement conversational bots?
+  * What is a chat bot?
+    * Goal-oriented vs chit-chat bot